 Her name was Jill Kinmont, and at 18, she was the national slalom champ and a likely medal contender in the 1956 Olympics.

-That same week, Kinmont was hurtling down the giant slalom course at the prestigious Snow Cup in Utah — an Olympic qualifier — when she ricocheted off an icy bump.
+The day before the magazine came out, Kinmont was hurtling down the giant slalom course at the prestigious Snow Cup in Utah — an Olympic qualifier — when she ricocheted off an icy bump.

 “Miss Kinmont hit the bump, lost her balance in midair, fell backward, landed on her head, bounced forward and cartwheeled 50 feet down the slope into a bystander,” The Milwaukee Journal reported.
 “Then she and the spectator rolled another 50 feet in a tangle of skis, poles, arms and legs.”